ayberkdikcinar/movie-mgmt/README.md

 Customers can buy tickets for specific movie sessions and watch movies for which they have a valid ticket.
 Watch History: Customers can view a list of movies they've watched.

+### Session Management:

+Managers can create movie sessions, and the users can list the sessions for a movie.

 ### Movie Listing with Query Options